Our program emphasizes the importance of outdoor play, interaction, and imagination in the development of the whole child.

 About Our Program

 The Enchanted Garden is an early childhood summer camp designed for children ages 3 ½ to 5.
-Our design is a collaborative effort between the Department of Sociology & Social Work and the Charlotte Schmidlapp Children’s Center at the College of Mount St. Joseph.
+Our design is a collaborative effort between the Department of Sociology & Social Work and the Charlotte Schmidlapp Children’s Center at Mount St. Joseph University.

 Social and emotional development begins early in life and is a critical component of later academic learning.
 An extensive body of social, neurobiological, and psychological research demonstrates that the emotional development of children is the foundation for critical thinking and problem solving, for the development of a child’s cognitive capacities, and for their academic and social success.